Minimal Massive Supergravity

+with $\frac{\lambda}{\tau^2}<-\frac23$\,.
+The second condition in (\ref{cond_vac}) is violated, thus the model is not supersymmetrizable.
+With (\ref{Lpm}), it follows that both vacua $\Lambda_\pm$ are of dS type.

-\item[{\bf II}:] $\Lambda_+$ is an AdS vacuum, $\Lambda_-$ is dS.
+\item[{\bf II}:] This region is bounded from above by the parabola (\ref{parab}). $\Lambda_+$ is an AdS vacuum, $\Lambda_-$ is dS.
 There are two different solutions to (\ref{lambda_alpha}), i.e.\ two supersymmetric extensions of the bosonic model, in both of which $\Lambda_+$ is supersymmetric, but exhibits the bulk/boundary unitarity clash.